pauIbanez/Template-Backend-Typescript/README.md

 # Template-Backend-Typescript

-Template backend REST api with Express and MongoDB

-### Features
+This template crates a fully set up REST API built with express with full server, router and database connection (using mongoDB with mongoose).
+Most importantly this template includes full user support.

-- MongoDB Database connection
+- MongoDB Database connection.
-- Created file structure
+- Created file structure.
-- User authentication with a boilerplate user schema
+- User authentication with a boilerplate user schema.
-- Error handling
-- 100% tested (unit and integration)
-- Email services for user creation, verification and recovery
+- Email service integration for user creation, verification and recovery.
+- Error handling.
+- 100% tested (unit and integration).
-- Automated scripts for build, start, development watch build and testing
+- Automated scripts for build, start, development watch build and testing.

+### Users

+The template has user support built-in, these are the features it contains:
+- User registration with email verification.
+- User login.
+- User login via OTP via email.
+- Password recovery.
+- User session auto-refresh.

+The user autentication is built with JsonWebToken.
+The standard token session is 2h, but this is customizable to your needs.

 ### Testing